-A crow's foot shows that one object (entity) relates to several objects in another class.
-As an example, one person's file card is related to several admission cards (strictly speaking to zero or more cards).
+There are relationships between the boxes, shown as crow's feet.
+A crow's foot shows that a card relates to one or more cards in another pile.
+As an example, a person's file card is related to several admission cards (strictly speaking to zero or more admission cards).
 Reading the crow's foot the other way, one admission card is connected to only one person card.
-A crow's foot may be a smooth curve.